wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.2 =
+* Added the hability to receive callback logs on a email address
+* Fixed "Order Status Emails for WooCommerce" plugin detection (soon to be released)
+* Fixed "IfthenPay" link

 = 1.1 =
 * Changed plugin name and instructions to reflect the new company/gateway name "IfthenPay" instead of "Ifthen Software"